2024-11-17

 option: return a null pointer

-this interface is similar to malloc, which also just returns a null pointer on failure.
+this is similar to malloc, which also just returns a null pointer on failure. this has to be checked to avoid null pointer access

 option: exit the program